sui-foundation/sui-move-intro-course/unit-three/lessons/5_managed_coin.md

 ## Smart Contract

-You can find the complete [Managed Coin contract](../example_projects/fungible_tokens/sources/managed.move) under the example project folder.
+You can find the complete [Managed Coin example contract](../example_projects/fungible_tokens/sources/managed.move) under the example project folder.

-Given what we have covered so far, this contract should be very easy to understand.
-It follows the [One Time Witness](./3_witness_design_pattern.md#one-time-witness) pattern, where the `witness` resource is named `MANAGED`, and automatically created by the module `init` function.
+Given what we have covered so far, this contract should be fairly easy to understand.
+It follows the [One Time Witness](./3_witness_design_pattern.md#one-time-witness) pattern exactly, where the `witness` resource is named `MANAGED`, and automatically created by the module `init` function.

 The `init` function then calls `coin::create_currency` to get the `TreasuryCap` and `CoinMetadata` resources.
 The parameters passed into this function are the fields of the `CoinMetadata` object, so include the token name, symbol, icon URL, etc.